Commands

 Command with declaration

-In this example, we will use the command definition approach to define our command with CommandDeclaration
+In this example, we will use the command definition approach to define our command with CommandDeclaration contract.

 final class MyCommand implements CommandDeclaration {